avneetpal123/MovieReviews/README.md

 ALGORITHM (Step-by-step):

-	FOR RANDOM FOREST AND NAIVE BAYES CLASSIFIERS:
+	FOR RANDOM FOREST AND MAXIMUM ENTROPY CLASSIFIERS:
     1. The program first reads the input file which contains the reviews and sentiments for both train and test.
     2. Then we divide the data in input file into train set, train response,